Lionsberg/lionsberg-wiki/Lionsberg Trust Manifesto.md

 ## Wrapping Up the Old Life, and Beginning the New

-In Q3 2023, as Jordan approached the statute of limitations on the civil rights and corruption claims arising from the destruction of 2019 through 2021 and prepared to weather the storms ahead, he moved his family to a new home base in the mountains of North Idaho, filed a civil rights and corruption lawsuit against the County in federal court, prepared to file bankruptcy to wrap the tens of millions of dollars of claims and counter claims from his old life in a transparent public container, and looked ahead to public broadcasting and resource raising in Q4 2023.
+In Q3 2023, as Jordan approached the statute of limitations on the civil rights and corruption claims arising from the destruction of 2019 through 2021 and prepared to weather the storms ahead, he moved his family to a new home base in the mountains of North Idaho, filed a civil rights and corruption lawsuit against the County in federal court, prepared to file bankruptcy to wrap the tens of millions of dollars of claims and counter claims from his old life in a transparent public container, and looked ahead to public broadcasting and resource raising.
 ## Pattern Integrity

 The [[Fundamental Tone]], which unifies all aspects of the System, Pattern, and Community, is [[Love]], flowing from the [[Spirit of God]].  [[Absolute And Unconditional Love]] encompasses and calls forth all other [[Values]], such as Truth, Justice, Stewardship, Wisdom, Goodness, and Beauty, and the full panoply reflected in the [[The Lionsberg System of Values]].